nikcbg/packer_mysql64/README.md

 # packer_mysql64

 ### Purpose of the repository
-- The repository should have the minimal code for creating Ubuntu box with `Packer` and shoudl install `mysql` on it.
+- The repository should have the minimal code for creating Ubuntu box with `Packer` and should install `mysql` on it.

 #### List of files in the repository